Raheem Jarbo: Music

 In 2013, Jarbo collaborated with New Jersey rapper Mister Wilson and released Blur Bomber, an adaptation of the Archie Comics story arc for the Mega Man and Sonic cross-over in Worlds Collide.

-In 2013, Jarbo released "Castelvania: Nocturnal Cantata", a Hip-Hop opera, retelling the story of the classic game "Castlevania: Symphony of the Night".
+In 2013, Jarbo released "Castlevaniavania: Nocturnal Cantata", a Hip-Hop opera, retelling the story of the classic game "Castlevania: Symphony of the Night".
 The album cast Jarbo as Alucard, Sammus as Maria Renard and The Ranger as Richter Belmont.

-In 2015, Jarbo released his latest album "Soul Veggies" which was his most commercially successful album to date.
-Mega Ran also toured with Bag of Tricks Cat for the Emerald Knights Tour which included a trip to various UK cities.
+In 2015, Jarbo released his latest album "Soul Veggies" and also toured with Bag of Tricks Cat for the Emerald Knights Tour which included a trip to various UK cities.
 In Fall of 2015, Jarbo released RNDM, which debuted on the Billboard Top 200 chart.

+In February 2015, he changed his stage name to Mega Ran, removing Random from any releases.

 In Summer of 2018, Jarbo released "Emerald Knights 2", which debuted on the Billboard Top 200 chart.

+In October 2021 Mega Ran released "Live 95," an album dedicated to his love of sport.
+The album features guests Czarface, Mickey Factz and more.
+The album was his most successful to date, debuting at number six on the Billboard Top Rap Albums chart.

 In 2023 Jarbo released his first children's album, "Buddy's Magic Toy Box."
 The album debuted at #2 on the Kids Music Billboard 200 charts.

+In August 2025, Jarbo featured on Mr. Jeff's album Big Kid Stuff.

+In 2025 Jarbo released his second children's album, "Buddy's Magic Tree House." and was nominated for a 2026 Grammy Award for Best Children's Album.